 Using and Storing Vechain

 Vechain can be stored safely on the VeChainThor Wallet which is available on smartphones (iOS and Android).
-The mobile wallet securely encrypts provide keys to provide maximum security for Vechain holders.
+The mobile wallet securely encrypts and provides keys to provide maximum security for Vechain holders.

 What are VeChain Nodes?